russelsantos19/100-days-of-code/r1-log.md

 ### R1D34
 I spend a little time today and continue to build my profile creation page.
 I need to renew my thought and focus and be motivated again.

+### R1D35
+Today I encountered a problem in using v-bind in src attribute in img tag that paralyzed me.
+I envy those people who made a lot of progress in a day.
+May the spirit of hard work and discipline be upon me.
+Tomorrow is another day.

+### R1D36
+I'm so happy & satisfied.
+I finally solved my problem in using v-bind in src attribute in img tag.
+I just import the image from assets and defined its width in CSS.
+I can now upload and display an image.